dotnet/csharplang/proposals/ref-struct-interfaces.md

 - An `abstract` method which may later change to a `virtual` method
 - An `abstract` type which may later add implementations
-- An `interface` which may later add a default interface method

-In such cases an API author should be careful about adding `allows ref struct` unless they are certain the type / member evolution will not break `ref struct` rules.
+In such cases an API author should be careful about adding `allows ref struct` unless they are certain the type / member evolution will not using `T` in a way that breaks `ref struct` rules.

 Removing the `allows ref struct` anti-constraint is always a breaking change: source and binary.

+#### Default Interface Methods

+API authors need to be aware that adding DIMS will break `ref struct` implementors until they are recompiled.
+This is similar to [existing DIM behavior][dim-diamond] where by adding a DIM to an interface will break existing implementations until they are recompiled.
+That means API authors need to consider the likelihood of `ref struct` implementations when adding DIMs.

+#### UnscopedRef

+Adding or removing `[UnscopedRef]` from `interface` members is a source breaking change (and potentially creating runtime issues).
+The attribute should be applied when defining an interface member and not added or removed later.

 ### Span&lt;Span&lt;T&gt;&gt;